Mrs. Lindon and Beyond the Veil

 From him inside are like a sinless dawn.

-A séance might destroy this sly pretense
+A séance might destroy her sly pretense

 In heart.
 She seldom thinks of penitence.